EmmanuelMald/Coursera-Programming-for-Everybody/README.md

 # Coursera-Programming-for-Everybody

-This scripts were written to get a certificate of a specialized program called "Coursera Programming for Everybody".
+This scripts were written to get a certificate from the specialized program "Coursera Programming for Everybody".
 This program is divided in 5 courses.

 1.- "Programming for Everybody - Getting started with Python"